Priors in Deep Image Restoration and Enhancement: A Survey: Open Problems and New Perspectives

-In Sec.\ref{subsec:kernel_prior}, we reviewed and analyzed the priors based on the kernel and noise information for deep image SR and deblurring.
+\textbf{Potential of Priors Based on Kernel Modeling.} In Sec. \ref{subsec:kernel_prior}, we reviewed and analyzed the priors based on the kernel and noise information for deep image SR and deblurring.
 Some DL-based image restoration tasks, including dehazing, deraining, and desnowing, rarely use these priors.
-However, kernel estimation is an essential step in dehazing, deraining, and desnowing\cite{wang2020rain}.
+However, kernel estimation is an essential step in dehazing, deraining, and desnowing~\cite{wang2020rain}.
 Consequently, a potential direction is to convert the estimated kernels to a novel type of priors for other deep image restoration and enhancement tasks.